 - you notice a lot of new floaters

 - you have a lot of flashes

 - a shadow appears in your periphery (side vision)

 Floaters usually happen with posterior vitreous detachment.
 You are more likely to get floaters if you:

 - are nearsighted (you need glasses to see far away)

-- have had surgery for cataracts
+- have had cataract surgery

 - have had inflammation (swelling) inside the eye